Everyday Nourishing Foods

 • Once the instant pot finishes cooking, wait for 5 to 10 minutes and manually release the pressure.

-• Mix the khichdi once, and the delicious and healthy Instant pot khichdi is ready to serve.
+• Mix the khichdi once, and the delicious Instant pot khichdi is ready to serve.

 • Garnish with cilantro, and enjoy it hot.